-The Sponsored Projects for Undergraduate Research (SPUR) Program encourages faculty and undergraduate students in the College of Natural Resources to collaborate on research projects by providing a grant to support their joint project.
-The funding for this program is generously donated by CNR alumni.
+Sponsored Projects for Undergraduate Research (SPUR) is an in-house research program exclusively available to undergraduate students and faculty in the Rausser College of Natural Resources.
+SPUR encourages Rausser faculty and undergraduates to collaborate on research projects by providing a grant to support their joint project.
+The funding for this program is generously donated by alumni of the College.

 Participating in SPUR is an excellent way for undergraduates to gain experience in research and build relationships with faculty.
 The program assists undergraduates seeking research experience by posting available opportunites at the beginning of each fall, spring, and summer term.
 Eligible students who have identified a project or topic that they would like to pursue are encouraged to seek a Rausser faculty mentor to assist them.